-migrants during the Great Migration.
+Sample.
+My primary sample of interest consists of African Americans aged between 18 and 50 who currently reside in the southern United States and are actively seeking employment.
+This sample comprises 132 individuals.
+The age and occupation criteria were applied to select for individuals with a relatively high likelihood of migration to align them with the socioeconomic status of migrants during the Great Migration.
+My secondary sample includes 198 white individuals in the same age group and geographical region and of the same occupational status.
 Prolific relies on a rigorously screened pool of participants, which enhances data quality but results in a reduced pool of respondents, particularly when the focus is on specific demographics and minority groups.
-Consequently, I encountered limitations in reaching the target of 200 respondents for both races.40 Table E10 shows that respondents are relatively similar across races, they are on average 34 years old, and their most recent income was around \$36,000.
+Consequently, I encountered limitations in reaching the target of 200 respondents for both races.
+To increase the sample of African Americans, I also surveyed an additional sample of African Americans residing in the North, which I used for robustness tests.
+The sample is stratified by race because of Prolific's policies on prescreening.
+Table E10 shows that respondents are relatively similar across races, they are on average 34 years old, and their most recent income was around \$36,000.
 A majority of respondents are women, and the most frequent political identification is Democratic.
 Table E11 shows that the control set of city-respondents are more likely to refuse the tailored job offer than the generic one and that the reservation wage for moving to the destination city is about \$75,000.

 Hypothetical Cities.
-I created five hypothetical cities by combining real photos and Google Street View images sourced from various locations throughout the South.41 Each city was introduced to the respondents using a set of five images, with each image requiring four seconds of viewing before proceeding.
+I created five hypothetical cities by combining real photos and Google Street View images sourced from various locations throughout the South.34 Each city was introduced to the respondents using a set of five images, with each image requiring four seconds of viewing before proceeding.
 Two versions of the same city exist: one with a Confederate monument (treatment group) and one with an uninformative picture (control group).
 More specifically, four of the five images, representing a residential street, a city hall, a public park, and a commercial street, were identical in both versions.
 The fifth image distinguished the versions, either showcasing the Confederate monument or providing an additional, and thus uninformative, image of the same residential street shown earlier.
-Figure 12 shows the two versions for one of the five cities.42 Each respondent only saw one of the two versions of each city.
+Figure 13 shows the two versions for one of the five cities.35 Each respondent only saw one of the two versions of each city.